 Once you have your bucket you'll need to cut a small notch on each side of the bucket to hold the trap.

-I like to center the trap in the opening of the bucket and the holes where the handle attaches to the bucket makes a great reference point.
+I like to center the trap in the opening of the bucket, and the holes where the handle attaches to the bucket creates a great reference point.